dzackgarza/Math-Flashcards/Decks/QualTopology.md

 Are singletons open or closed?
 %
-- In Hausdorff spaces: closed
+- In Hausdorff spaces: closed.
 %
 theorem
 ---